kbarni/Annotation/creating_forms.md

 - `persistent` - set to `true` to keep the value of the control
 - `defaultvalue` - the initial value of the control.
 When the spinbox is reset, it will take this value again.
 - `maxvalue` - the upper limit of the value
+- `fieldwidth` - sets the length of the slider

 **BCheckBox**: a check box